yeysen/Arduino-High-Low-prepossessing-GUI/README.txt

-VERY IMPORTANT ....chang the com port from 1 to where the arduino is on
+VERY IMPORTANT ....change the com port from 1 to where the arduino is on

 DATA = new Serial(this, Serial.list()[1], 9600);